-See Media Release (20-068MR) Guidelines for meeting upcoming AGM and financial reporting requirements (20 March 2020), Media Release (20-113MR) ASIC to further extend financial reporting deadlines for listed and unlisted entities and amends ‘no action’ position for AGMs (13 May 2020) and Media Release (20-276MR) ASIC to further extend financial reporting deadlines for listed and unlisted entities and amends ‘no action’ position for AGMs (11 November 2020) and Media Release (21-061MR) ASIC adopts ‘no-action’ position and re-issues guidelines for virtual meetings (29 March 2021), and Media Release (21-236MR) ASIC extends time for companies to hold annual general meetings and Media Release (21-323MR) ASIC to extend deadlines for 31 December 2021 unlisted entity financial reports (30 November 2021).
+See Media Release (20-068MR) Guidelines for meeting upcoming AGM and financial reporting requirements (20 March 2020), Media Release (20-113MR) ASIC to further extend financial reporting deadlines for listed and unlisted entities and amends ‘no action’ position for AGMs (13 May 2020), Media Release (20-276MR) ASIC to further extend financial reporting deadlines for listed and unlisted entities and amends ‘no action’ position for AGMs (11 November 2020) and Media Release (21-061MR) ASIC adopts ‘no-action’ position and re-issues guidelines for virtual meetings (29 March 2021), and Media Release (21-236MR) ASIC extends time for companies to hold annual general meetings and Media Release (21-323MR) ASIC to extend deadlines for 31 December 2021 unlisted entity financial reports (30 November 2021).

 16. Is an auditor required to report to ASIC where a company uses the ‘no action’ position on its AGM?

 See Regulatory Guide 34 Auditor’s obligations: Reporting to ASIC (RG 34).